 The program will be customized each year to match the program themes planned by the Collaborative Summer Library Program, of which Massachusetts is a participant.
 Each library must have the opportunity to create multiple programs for different age groups.
 Program templates will need to be created using CSLP artwork.
 Continual and independent access to reports and statistics by the library is required.

-The participatory component will have a game component, allowing users to earn point that can be used to create and manipulate a character through a game designed to encourage the user to read in all formats (text, audio, multimedia, etc).
+The participatory component will have a game component, allowing users to earn points that can be used to create and manipulate a character through a game designed to encourage the user to read in all formats (text, audio, multimedia, etc).
 The game should match the annual CSLP themes.

 Requirements: